gabrielfalcao/lettuce/README.md

 **you will need to install these dependencies in order to** *hack* **lettuce** :) all them are used within lettuce tests

+## you could use a virtualenv:

+    > mkvirtualenv lettuce
+    > workon lettuce
+    > pip install -r requirements.txt

+## or just install manually:

+    > sudo pip install -r requirements.txt

+## or do it really from scratch:

 * [nose](http://code.google.com/p/python-nose/)
     > [sudo] pip install nose